-The Chair is responsible for the management, development and effective performance of the Board and leads the Board to ensure that it fulfills its duties as required by law and as set out in the Board's terms of reference.
-The Committee Chairs are responsible to lead and oversee the applicable Committee to ensure it fulfills its mandate as set out in its terms of reference and reporting regularly to the Board on the activities of the Committee.
+The Chair is responsible for the management, development, and effective performance of the Board and leads the Board to ensure that it fulfills its duties as required by law and as set out in the Board's terms of reference.
+The Committee Chairs are responsible for leading and overseeing the applicable Committee to ensure it fulfills its mandate as set out in its terms of reference and reporting regularly to the Board on the activities of the Committee.